Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Application to relative class groups

 \begin{proof} See \cite[Lemmes II.8 and II.9, pp. 37/39]{Gra}. \end{proof}

-The computation of ${\mathfrak b}_\chi$ needs to recall the norm action on Stickelberger's elements; because of the similarity of the proofs for the norm action on cyclotomic numbers, we recall, without proof, the following well-known formulas:
+The computation of ${\mathfrak b}_\chi$ needs to recall the norm action on Stickelberger's elements; because of the similarity of the result for the norm action on cyclotomic numbers, we recall, without proof, the following classical formulas (see, e.g., \cite[Section 4]{Gra8}):